infinite-table/infinite-react/www/content/docs/reference/datasource-props/index.page.md

 - field - `keyof DATA_TYPE`
 - column - config object for the group <PropLink name="column">column</PropLink>.

-See <DTypeLink name="DataSourcePropGroupBy" /> for the type definition.
+See <TypeLink name="DataSourcePropGroupBy" /> for the type definition.

 <Sandpack>